 Now, if the upstream oxygen sensor (O2S) is faulty, you will get the P0135 code.
 So, don’t worry about that sensor if you’re only getting the P0161.
 Instead, move to the downstream oxygen sensor.

 This one is located behind the catalytic converter.
 It checks whether the converter is operating efficiently.
 That process involves examining the amount of oxygen in the exhaust gas after it has left the converter.
 It is because of that function that a downstream oxygen sensor is also called a catalyst monitor.

 Anyway, the P0161 code indicates that there’s a problem with that particular sensor.
 To be precise, the PCM has detected a malfunction in the heated oxygen sensor (HO2S) of bank 2 sensor 2.

 Bank 2 is the part of the engine that’s on the opposite side of the first cylinder.
-If the problem was in the first cylinder then you would get the P0141 code (O2 sensor heater malfunction (bank 1 sensor 2).
-You may also want to know that you can’t get a P0161 code if your car is a single cylinder because it would only have one bank.
+If the problem were in the first cylinder, you would get the P0141 code (O2 sensor heater malfunction (bank 1 sensor 2).
+You may also want to know that you can’t get a P0161 code if your car is a single-cylinder because it would only have one bank.